-Jessica Findley’s Aeolian Ride was a public Happening of kinetic art involving 50 costumed bicycle riders.
-This Happening was intentionally silly, intended to inspire laughter from both participants and onlookers alike.
+Jessica Findley’s Aeolian Ride is a public, kinetic art Happening involving costumed bicycle riders.
+This Happening is intentionally silly, intended to inspire laughter from both participants and onlookers alike.

-The Aeolian Ride gets its inspiration, quite literally, from the greek god of the wind.
-Each participant wears a suit that puffs up when they ride, leading to the mass a contour akin to creatures from children’s fairy tales, the softness of clouds, or the ethereal quality of a sail caught wind.
-The ride also fosters interaction between the individual and his or her environment, supporting the animated experience of riding a bicycle in an urban area in a way that invites union of the excitement and playful energy of both riders and spectators.
+The Aeolian Ride took its inspiration, quite literally, from the greek god of wind.
+Each participant wears a suit that puffs up when he or she bikes, creating a form or contour akin to creatures from children’s fairy tales, the softness of clouds, or the ethereal quality of a sail caught in the wind.
+The ride also fosters an interaction between the individual and his or her environment, supports the animated experience of riding a bicycle in an urban area, and unites the excitement and playful energy of both riders and spectators.

-The Aeolian Ride packs down into 50 easily transported suits which have already been invited to make their international debut in Capetown, South Africa in November of 2005.
+The Aeolian Ride packs down into 50 easily transported suits which were invited to make their international debut in Capetown, South Africa in November of 2005.
 The suits are made of rip-stop nylon, designed to be safe and to allow riders to wear helmets.
 In 2004, the Black Rock Arts Foundation funded the Aeolian Ride for New York City, however funds were also used to spread the project to other places such as San Francisco.
 The Aeolian Ride is a continuing project, and since has brought many different communities its joyful, kinetic art experience including Bremen, Germany in 2010 and Rio de Janeiro, Brazil in 2012.

 St Louis, Missouri

-In 2004, a Black Rock Arts Foundation grant supported Artica, a multi-media arts event that took place September 17 – 19th, 2004 on the banks of the Mississippi River.
-It was an ephemeral event, appearing and disappearing with intention that included words like: revitalize, transform, empower, opportunity, responsibility and self-expression.
+In 2004, a Black Rock Arts Foundation grant supported Artica, a multi-media arts event that took place from September 17-19th on the banks of the Mississippi River.
+It was an ephemeral event, intentionally appearing and disappearing, with a mission that included words like: revitalize, transform, empower, opportunity, responsibility and self-expression.
 As an action, Artica sought to revitalize a worn out warehouse district by giving the people of the St. Louis metropolitan area an opportunity to come together through creative self-expression.

-Impressively, work began before the event through the integration of a series of professional workshops related to artistic techniques and processes which were offered to different communities in the St. Louis metropolitan area, and were designed to help people realize and utilize their creative potential.
+Work began before the event through a series of professional workshops related to artistic techniques and processes, which were offered to different communities in the St. Louis metropolitan area.
+These workshops were designed to help people realize and utilize their creative potential.
 The event featured interactive participatory art that culled its inspiration from the river, its surrounding environment, or its history.
 Artica is an ongoing, annual festival occurring around the Mississippi River.

 Reverend Billy and the Stop Big Boxes Gospel Choir